cgonc/BLOG/blogv1/_posts/plnotes/2015-01-04-introduction-to-types.markdown

 ---
 layout: post
-title:  "Introduction to Types"
+title:  "Types"
 date:   2015-01-04 11:25:05
 categories: Programming-Languages
 ---
 <p align="justify">
 A programming language should categorize its variables into some types at some point during the life cycle of a program.
-We can categorize the types into two as base types and compound types.
-Especially for the compound types choosing the right kind for your data is crucial.
+We can categorize the types into two <strong> as base types and compound types.</strong> Especially for the compound types choosing the right kind for your data is crucial.
 <br>
 <br>
-Base types : Programming languages have base types like int, bool, double, unit .
+<strong>Base types :</strong> Programming languages have base types like int, bool, double, unit .
 <br>
 <br>
-Compund types :  Compound types contains other types in their definition.
+<strong>Compund types :</strong> Compound types contains other types in their definition.
 Compound types are powerful.
 To create a compound type we can use one of the following three options.
 <br>
 </p>

-1. Each-of-type also known as product types .
+1. __Each-of-type__ also known as product types .
-2. One-of-type also known as sum types .
+2. __One-of-type__ also known as sum types .
-3. Self-reference-type also known as  recursive types .
+3. __Self-reference-type__ also known as  recursive types .

 # Each-of-type #
 <p align="justify">